 Mindfulness-Based Relapse Prevention (MBRP) is a novel treatment approach developed at the Addictive Behaviours Research Center at the University of Washington.

-Home practice is the key to experiencing benefits from this mindfulness-based program.
+Home practice is the key to experiencing benefits from this and other mindfulness-based program.

-(MBCT) is a skills-based therapeutic approach originally developed as a relapse-prevention program for depression.
-It has been found to be particularly effective for individuals with a past history of recurrent major depressive disorder.
-The MBCT program is also helpful for people experiencing symptoms of residual depression, for mild to moderate acute depression, and in the management of anxiety, stress and chronic pain.
+Mindfulness-Based Cognitive Therapy (MBCT) is a skills-based therapeutic approach that was originally developed as a relapse-prevention program for depression.
+It is particularly effective for people with a past history of recurrent major depressive disorder, and is also helpful for people experiencing symptoms of residual depression, mild to moderate acute depression, and for management of anxiety, stress and chronic pain.
+Many who attend MBCT have no diagnosis, and recognize the program as "personal development".

-The MBCT program is an 8-week group intervention, with weekly classes lasting two hours each.
-However, much of the practice is done outside of class, with guided meditations and other “home practice” intended to support the integration of mindfulness into daily life.
+The MBCT program is an 8-week group program, with weekly classes lasting two hours each.
+However, most of the benefit of MBCT is achieved outside of class, with guided meditations and other home practices intended to support the integration of mindfulness into daily life so that benefits last after the 8-week program.

-"Alumni Group"sessions support continued practice and are open to anyone who has completed one of the Mindfulness West therapeutic programs.
+Occasionally we may offer "Alumni Group"sessions to support continued practice, and these are open to anyone who has completed one of the Mindfulness West therapeutic programs.

 Mindful Self-Care for Caregivers is largely based on MBCT.
 The main difference is that all who attend this program share the experience of being "informal" caregivers for family or friends.